 Data-driven marketing is one of the biggest topics surrounding today’s enterprises as restaurants and retailers are increasingly feeling the pressure of showing ROI from their promotional activities.

-Business have realized that mass marketing is not the most effective strategy, as this scatter-gun approach could deliver the wrong messages to the wrong audience, and cost the business a small fortune in lost revenue.
+Over the years, businesses have come to realize that mass marketing is not the most effective strategy for engaging customers.
+This scatter-gun approach often delivers the wrong messages to the wrong audience and cost a small fortune in lost revenue.

-For example, if someone routinely buys a certain product and receives a free gift or coupon for that same item, the business is essentially giving money away.
-That’s why savvy marketers and business owners are turning to a more targeted approach to refine who they talk to and what they say.
+That’s why savvy marketers and business owners are turning to data-driven marketing for a more targeted approach, refining who they talk to and what they say.

 One of Como’s clients, an established burger chain, wanted to find out what would be the most effective way to increase the average check size across its 88 locations.
 They tapped into their Como Sense data and, with support from Como’s expert data team, set out to design a campaign strategy that would result in the highest ROI.